Business Fundamentals: What is a Project Management Process?

 The first step is to map out the different process states in a workflow.
 These can be as simple as To Do, Doing and Done or as complex as your project requires.
 Some Kanban teams also use Classes of Service and Swimlanes to further segment their process.

 Kanban meetings or cadences are used to examine the project management process.
-These are a series of meetings that follow a regular rhythm, covering everything from daily task decisions to the whole strategic direction of an organisation.
+These are a series of meetings that follow a regular rhythm, covering everything from daily task decisions to the whole strategic direction of an organization.

 Observe, Analyse, Improve